 The vegetation chosen is native to the Mediterranean region and, specifically, to shady areas with little or no sun, like this one.
 These plants don’t need much water, which reduces the risk of damp permeating from this space, although every possible precaution has already been taken to ensure it is waterproof.
 Nevertheless, below the visible elements, there is a sophisticated rainwater collection system that stores the water in a tank nearby, purifies it and reuses it in a drip watering system with settings customised to each season.

 To protect this fragile vegetation, metal walkways have been installed 20 cm above the ground to make sure they aren’t stepped on.

 In some sense, this vegetation also represents life after death, which is what, in short, the Passion façade will become after the two remaining sculpture groups are put in place.
 Because this is a very special space, with a unique rear view of the empty tomb.
 It will also be visible from the rood cross that will crown the whole Passion narthex and, from below, the huge elliptical rose window of the resurrection.
 Looking up at an even steeper angle, you will see the golden resurrected Christ on the level of the bridge between the towers.
 So, this space is loaded with symbolism.

 This is why, in this hidden spot 25 metres above street level, we want to create a feeling of introspection and reflection: a place between the hard rock and the wild vegetation, isolated from its surroundings, surrounded by large vertical walls and close to the elements that define a crucial moment in the Christian faith.
-Access to this area is restricted and set aside for special occasions.
-Nevertheless, seeing it and experiencing it will be like being taken back to that old garden, like the ones in Jesus’ time, an enclosed piece of private land, a small paradise like the one Joseph of Arimathea had domesticated for his own use and then ceded for such a noble function.
+This is why, too, access to this area is restricted and set aside for special occasions.